Stuttering: Causes

+The cause of developmental stuttering is complex.
+It is thought to be neurological with a genetic factor.

+Various hypotheses suggest multiple factors contributing to stuttering.
+There is strong evidence that stuttering has a genetic basis.
+Children who have first-degree relatives who stutter are three times as likely to develop a stutter.
 In a 2010 article, three genes were found by Dennis Drayna and team to correlate with stuttering: GNPTAB, GNPTG, and NAGPA.
 Researchers estimated that alterations in these three genes were present in 9% of those who have a family history of stuttering.

+There is evidence that stuttering is more common in children who also have concurrent speech, language, learning or motor difficulties.
 For some people who stutter, congenital factors may play a role.
-These may include physical trauma at or around birth, learning disabilities, and cerebral palsy.
-In others, there could be added impact due to stressful situations such as the birth of a sibling, moving, or a sudden growth in linguistic ability.
+In others, there could be added impact due to stressful situations.
+However there is no evidence to suggest this as a cause.

-There is clear empirical evidence for structural and functional differences in the brains of stutterers.
-Research is complicated somewhat by the possibility that such differences could be the consequences of stuttering rather than a cause, but recent research on older children confirms structural differences thereby giving strength to the argument that at least some of the differences are not a consequence of stuttering.
+Less common causes of stuttering include neurogenic stuttering (stuttering that occurs secondary to brain damage, such as after a stroke) and psychogenic stuttering (stuttering related to a psychological condition).

+History of causes

-Auditory processing deficits have also been proposed as a cause of stuttering.
-Stuttering is less prevalent in deaf and hard-of-hearing individuals, and stuttering may be reduced when auditory feedback is altered, such as by masking, delayed auditory feedback (DAF), or frequency altered feedback.
-There is some evidence that the functional organization of the auditory cortex may be different in people who stutter.
+Auditory processing deficits were proposed as a cause of stuttering due to differences in stuttering for deaf or Hard of Hearing individuals, as well as the impact of auditory feedback machines on some stuttering cases.

-There is evidence of differences in linguistic processing between people who stutter and people who do not.
-Brain scans of adult stutterers have found greater activation of the right hemisphere, which is associated with emotions, than of the left hemisphere, which is associated with speech.
+Some possibilities of linguistic processing between people who stutter and people who do not has been proposed.
+Brain scans of adult stutterers have found greater activation of the right hemisphere, than of the left hemisphere, which is associated with speech.
 In addition, reduced activation in the left auditory cortex has been observed.

-The capacities and demands model has been proposed to account for the heterogeneity of the disorder.
-In this approach, speech performance varies depending on the capacity that the individual has for producing fluent speech, and the demands placed upon the person by the speaking situation.
-Capacity for fluent speech may be affected by a predisposition to the disorder, auditory processing or motor speech deficits, and cognitive or affective issues.
-Demands may be increased by internal factors such as lack of confidence or self esteem or inadequate language skills or external factors such as peer pressure, time pressure, stressful speaking situations, insistence on perfect speech, and the like.
-In stuttering, the severity of the disorder is seen as likely to increase when demands placed on the person's speech and language system exceed their capacity to deal with these pressures.
+The 'capacities and demands model' has been proposed to account for the heterogeneity of the disorder.
+Speech performance varies depending on the 'capacity' that the individual has for producing fluent speech, and the 'demands' placed upon the person by the speaking situation.
+Demands may be increased by internal factors or inadequate language skills or external factors.
+In stuttering, severity often increases when demands placed on the person's speech and language system increase.
 However, the precise nature of the capacity or incapacity has not been delineated.
+Stress, or demands, can impact many disorders without being a cause.